BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2Wonderlands/README.md

 > **[Command Extensions](https://bl-sdk.github.io/mods/CommandExtensions/)** - Required in the functionality of the entire mod

-This mod **will not work** if you have not properly installed and enabled these 2 mods (mainly command extensions, but still)
+This mod **will not work** if you do not have it properly installed and enabled.

-*Credits to Apple1417 for Comamnd Extensions*
+*Credits to Apple1417 for Command Extensions*

 **Once you have all this setup, please right click [this link](https://raw.githubusercontent.com/BLCM/BLCMods/master/Borderlands%202%20mods/osetor74/Oselands/Oselands.blcm) and save the mod file as bl2wl.blcm**